Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 ## Additional Resources

-For more advanced testing scenarios and APIs, refer to the [`TestRunner`](fix-link) struct documentation in the SDK.
-The TestRunner provides many additional methods for:
+For advanced testing scenarios, the [`sov-test-utils` crate](https://docs.rs/sov-test-utils) is your primary resource.
+It contains all the core components covered in this guide and many more powerful tools.

+We highly recommend exploring the documentation for these key structs:

+-   **[`TestRunner`](https://docs.rs/sov-test-utils/latest/sov_test_utils/runtime/struct.TestRunner.html)**: Beyond single transactions, the `TestRunner` provides methods for more complex scenarios, such as:
-- Executing batches of transactions
+    -   Executing ordered batches of transactions with `execute_batch`.
-- Querying archival state at specific heights
+    -   Querying archival state at specific block heights to test historical logic.
-- Setting up REST API servers for testing
+    -   Fine-tuning gas pricing and sequencer rewards for economic testing.
+    -   Running a REST API server to test off-chain interactions with your module.

+-   **[`HighLevelOptimisticGenesisConfig`](https://docs.rs/sov-test-utils/latest/sov_test_utils/runtime/genesis/optimistic/struct.HighLevelOptimisticGenesisConfig.html)**: This builder offers granular control over the genesis state, allowing you to:
+    -   Create custom tokens with specific minters and supply caps using `add_accounts_with_token`.
-- Custom gas configurations
+    -   Initialize multiple module configurations at once.

-- And much more
+-   **[`TestUser`](https://docs.rs/sov-test-utils/latest/sov_test_utils/struct.TestUser.html)**: This helper offers more than just sending transactions.
+It can be used to sign arbitrary messages and automatically manages nonces for you across multiple transactions.

-The test utilities in the [`sov-test-utils`](fix-link) crate provide comprehensive tools for testing every aspect of your module's behavior.
+Browsing the `sov-test-utils` documentation will reveal the full suite of tools available for testing every aspect of your module's behavior.